mitchell-merry/wsu-handbook-scraper/README.md

 Specifically, this script will pull down all the subjects currently listed in their handbook.
 To see the shape of this output, check `src/types.ts`.

+Uses:
+- TypeScript
+- Puppeteer to run a headless Chrome browser for web scraping.

 ## Running
 WORKING AS OF 3/7/2022 (DD/MM/YYYY).
 Their website may change & break this.